whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/logistic_regression_1.md

     CONTROL 2690 2684
     CASE    3122 2230

 Let's think of this matrix as $\left(\begin{matrix} a & b \\ c & d\end{matrix}\right)$.
-About the simplest way we could measure any difference in distribution is to take the ratio of the odds of being a case in each column:
+One way to measure the difference in distribution of the two columns is to compute the odds in each column and take their ratio:

 $$
 \text{odds ratio} = \frac{a/c}{b/d} = \frac{ad}{bc}
 $$

-Work this out for your table now:
+If you work this out for the above table you get:
 ```
 odds_ratio = (2690*2230) / (3122*2684)
 ```

-You should get a value like $0.7158825$.
+which works out to $0.7158825$.

 Now for the magic trick:
 ```